Luuk99/CDM_Project/README.md

 * **multi_task/bert_mtl.py**: this script contains the Multi-Task adaption of the BERT model.
 * **data/**: contains all dataloader classes for the different datasets.
 * **data/multitask_dataloader**: script for combining multiple datasets into a single dataloader.
 Creates batches containing only a single task, but picks each batch from one of the datasets randomly.
+The accompanying research paper of this project can be found in this repository as **Research_Paper.pdf**.

 ## Prerequisites
 * Anaconda.
 Available at: https://www.anaconda.com/distribution/